Fluidframe/FluidFrame/README.md

 - `Sep 5, 2024`: Fluidframe cli now supports folder mapping and javascript bundling.

     - **Folder mapping**: FluidFrame's CLI now includes a powerful map command that simplifies file and asset management in your projects.
-By running fluidframe map path/folder, the CLI generates a Python file that creates an easy-to-use structure for accessing your project's files.
+By running `fluidframe map path/folder`, the CLI generates a Python file that creates an easy-to-use structure for accessing your project's files.
 For example, after mapping, you can access files like this:

         ```python
         from path.folder import js_bundle as folder